 1998 – 2006

-The full variant of the name was removed because the channel abandoned educational content in favor of sensational shows about design and people.
+The full name was removed because the channel abandoned educational content in favor of sensational shows about design and people.
 The rectangles serving as the base for the abbreviation were repainted in a rich red color.
 This change reflects the dynamism and brightness of the programs that TLC offers.

 2006 – today